dsambrano/code_samples/R/ggplot_apa_theme.md

 # APA Theme Template for GGplot

 GGplot theme is better than the default, but its still pretty visually cluttered.
-If you prefer the cleaner APA style look, here is a theme for you:
+If you prefer the cleaner APA style look, here is a theme for you (it also makes the background transparent to have a clean look in posters/presentations):

 ```R
 apatheme=theme_bw()+